 Over the past couple months using the Liberty Pro 2s they have become one of my favorite earbuds for the year.
 They don’t have ANC, but they have such a seal they tend to block out a good deal of outside noise.
 Battery life has been good and feel it fits the advertised 32hrs of playtime.
 This is of course getting 8 hours on the earbuds and additional 3 more charges off the case.
 Since this is using Type C you will get Quick charging which lets you get 2hrs of life off a 10min juice up.
 Also, the case has QI charging, so I have been able to throw it on my Nomad Base Station and a Defense Vertical Duo charging dock.

 They are utilizing Qualcomm AptX and Bluetooth 5.0 to give you a seamless connection whether I used it w/ my iPhone 11 Pro or the OnePlus 7 Pro which is my daily smartphone.
 Soon as you pop them out the case, they are pairing up with my phone which equals a full-on pleasant experience.
 Audio syncs with video viewing so no lags will be seen here.

-While Anker dropped a sleuth of earbuds for this Fall season, the Liberty Pro 2 deserves at the top of the lineup.
+While Anker dropped a sleuth of earbuds for this Fall season, the Liberty Pro 2 deserves to be at the top of their lineup.
 I really couldn’t find much to dislike about these earbuds.
 Unimaginable sound quality, comfortability and stellar battery life lead the way.
 Being in the under $200 club coming in $149.99 they are worth trying out if you are the market for a good balance of sound and features in truly wireless.